hamlet-io/engine-plugin-cmdb/README.md

   Available parameters are
   - cmdbs - a `|` separated list of cmdbs to be processed via the `cmdbs` action
-  - actions - controls the output produced
+  - actions - a `|` separated list of actions to perform in the order they are provided
     - `inputs` - show the layer values being used
     - `lists` - show the layer values available in the cmdb
     - `context` - show the context filter being used to qualify content